Illinois Court Records

 In Illinois, there are three types of approved designated servers of court papers.
 These are:

-In small Illinois counties, sheriffs are the ones usually hired to serve Family Court papers.
+In small Illinois counties, sheriffs are usually hired to serve Family Court papers.
 The suing party may contract the task to a private investigator certified, registered, and licensed to operate in the county.
-Before serving court papers with a professional process server, the plaintiff must ask a judge for permission.
-This is done by filing a Motion for Appointment of Special Process Server with a Family Court.
+The plaintiff must ask a judge for permission before serving court papers with a professional process server.
+This is done by filing a Motion for the Appointment of a Special Process Server with a Family Court.

 Regardless of the server used, Illinois courts recognize two ways to serve court papers in person.
 The server may: